OperationCode/operationcode_slashbot/README.md

 ``` /mentees unassigned ```

-Returns a list of all mentees without an assigned mentors
+Returns a list of all mentees without an assigned mentor(s)